-The geometry of real faults and blocks has been first considered in the block model of the Vrancea (Romania) earthquake-prone region (Panza et al., 1997).
-A set of numerical experiments, performed adjusting the model parameters, permitted to obtain a spatial distribution of synthetic epicenters close to that observed in the Vrancea region.
-Assuming this set of parameters as a benchmark, the dependence of the features of the synthetic catalog on the model's parameters has been subsequently investigated (Soloviev et al., 1999).
-The source mechanisms of the largest synthetic earthquakes, defined by the slip angles along the given faults, resulted to be close to the average ones observed for the large earthquakes that occurred in the Vrancea subduction zone (Soloviev et al., 2000).
-The effect, on the intermediate-depth seismicity, of a sinking relic slab beneath Vrancea has been studied, as well by means of the model of the block structure dynamics (Ismail-Zadeh et al., 1999).
-Changes in synthetic seismicity, due to small variations in the slab rotation, are in overall agreement with the hypothesis of Press and Allen (1995) that small changes in the direction of the plate motion control the pattern of seismic release.
-The results of these experiments have shown that the similarity between the features of synthetic and observed seismicity can be used as a criterion to define, by a "trial-and-error" process, the range of parameters characterizing the tectonics of a given region.
-In particular, it seems possible to use the procedure of the block-structure dynamics modeling for the reconstruction of the different directions of the tectonic motion.
+The geometry of real faults and blocks has been first considered in the block-model of the Vrancea (Romania) earthquake-prone region (PANZA et al., 1997; SOLOVIEV et al., 1999).
+The source mechanisms of the largest synthetic earthquakes resulted to be close to the average ones observed for the large earthquakes that occurred in the Vrancea subduction zone (SOLOVIEV et al., 2000).
+The effect on the intermediate-depth seismicity of a sinking relic slab beneath Vrancea has been studied, as well by means of the model of the block-structure dynamics (ISMAIL-ZADEH et al., 1999).
+Changes in synthetic seismicity, due to small variations in the slab rotation, are in overall agreement with the hypothesis of PRESS and ALLEN (1995) that small changes in the direction of the plate motion control the pattern of seismic release.

-The block model of the Sunda Arc has been used to study the dependence of synthetic seismicity features on the specified movements.
-Soloviev and Ismail-Zadeh (2003) showed that the main features of synthetic seismicity are close to observations when the movement of Australia relative to Eurasia is specified in accordance with HS2-NUVEL-1 model (Gripp and Gordon, 1990).
-The common features are the locations of the larger events, the direction of migration of earthquakes, and the b-value of the Gutenberg-Richter law.
+The block-model of the Sunda arc has been used to study the dependence of synthetic seismicity features on the specified movements.
+SOLOVIEV and ISMAIL-ZADEH (2003) demonstrated that the main features of synthetic seismicity are close to observations when the movement of Australia relative to Eurasia is specified in accordance with HS2-NUVEL-1 model (GRIPP and GORDON, 1990).
+The block-model of the western Alps (VOROBIEVA et al., 2000; SOLOVIEV and ISMAIL-ZADEH, 2003) has been developed on the basis of the morphostructural scheme due to CISTERNAS et al. (1985).

-The block model of the Western Alps (Vorobieva et al., 2000; Soloviev and Ismail-Zadeh, 2003) has been developed on the basis of the morphostructural scheme due to Cisternas et al. (1985).
-The space distribution of epicenters of synthetic earthquakes reflects some features of the observed seismicity distribution.
-Gutenberg-Richter laws for the synthetic and observed seismicity are similar.

-In this study, we consider a region covering Italy and surroundings.
-The block structure has been outlined on the basis of the seismotectonic model developed by Meletti et al. (2000), and the space distribution of seismicity.
+In this study we consider a region covering Italy and its surroundings.
+The purpose of the study is to understand which tectonic processes control the features of the observed seismicity and the kinematics of the region, as well as the influence of the rheology of the fault system on the seismicity.
+The block model has been outlined on the basis of the seismotectonic model developed by MELETTI et al. (2000) and of the space distribution of seismicity.
 The idea to represent this region as a system of perfectly rigid blocks is supported by the existence of some large, almost aseismic territories, like the Adria micro-plate.
-The area of active deformation along the Apennines, in the present study, is simplified: Apennines are represented by two blocks bounded by parallel system of faults, which are assumed to represent as a whole the complex system of small faults.
-The purpose of the study is to understand what tectonic processes control the kinematics of the region and the features of the observed seismicity, as well as the influence of the rheology of the fault system on the seismicity.
+The area of active deformation along the Apennines, in the present study, is simplified: Apennines are represented by blocks bounded by a system of parallel faults, which are assumed to represent as a whole the complex system of small faults.
 To estimate the quality of the modeling, the results of the numerical simulation are compared with the observations.
-Specifically, the block motions are checked against geodetic observations (GPS and VLBI), while the epicenter distribution, the location of the largest events, the type of source mechanisms and the slope of the Gutenberg-Richter law for the synthetic seismicity are compared with the observed ones.
+Specifically, the block motions are qualitatively checked against geodetic observations (GPS and VLBI), while the epicenter distribution, the location of the largest events, the type of source mechanisms and the slope of the Gutenberg-Richter law for the synthetic seismicity are compared with the observationes.

-2. Brief description of the model
+2. Description of the Model